brise105/IRC-Client/README.md

 *  9)Ping/Pong to maintain connection
 *  10)QUIT on command

-Currently, we are working on two parts: the bot client and the chat client.
-The webclient listed below is currently only for debugging and prototyping, functionally it is an idealized iteration of the ```Chat.java``` client.
-Furthermore, the Chat.java client is intended to serve as a built-in "controller" for interacting w/ the IRC Bot.
+This project consists of two parts: the main Bot client and the Chat client.
+The webclient (mibbit) listed below is for debugging and prototyping; functionally speaking, it is an idealized iteration of the ```Chat.java``` client.
+Furthermore, the Chat client is intended to serve as a built-in "controller" for interacting w/ the IRC Bot.
+It was built from scratch by analyzing IRC packets over wireshark with the intention to get a closer look at how the protocol works without the help of an API.

 ## Instructions:
 **Linux:**